Pull subscriptions to CREODIAS EODATA catalogue

 Viewing the queue

-To view the notification queue, send GET request to the following URL:
+To view the oldest notifications on a notification queue, send GET request to the following URL:

 https://datahub.creodias.eu/odata/v1/Subscriptions(<<subscription_id>>)/Read$top=20